eugenelet/Information-Weighted-Consensus/README.md

 ### Tracking of a moving object in a 500x500 space
 ![alt text](https://github.com/eugenelet/Information-Weighted-Consensus/blob/master/ICF_CKF.gif)

+The *blue triangles* corresponds to the *field of view (FOV)* or different cameras.
+As we can see, there are 5 cameras in total trying to track a moving object.
+The *gray circle* corresponds to the *inverse of the information matrix* and it implies the uncertainty of an estimation at that particular instance.

-Green: Ground truth trace of moving object
+**Green**: Ground truth trace of moving object

-Red: ICF
+**Red**: ICF

-Black: Central Kalman Filter (CKF)
+**Black**: Central Kalman Filter (CKF)

 ### Error vs Different Simulation Runs